-This is one of the BIG questions that every freelancer asks themselves when starting a freelance business.
-What’s the best way of setting rates—hourly or by the project?
+Besides wondering exactly how to price freelance services, this question of the method of setting rates is one of the BIG questions that every freelancer asks themselves when starting a freelance business.
+What's the best way of setting rates---hourly or by the project?
 And should you confirm the amount in advance or give an approximate range upfront?

 There are so many factors to consider when determining if hourly or project rates are right for you.
 Here are the pros and cons of different rates:

 - It's easy to calculate how much the project costs.